-The derivatives of this TOE differ in the memory sizes available to the user.
+The derivatives of this TOE differ in the memory sizes available to the user and in the various interface options.
 The EEPROM and ROM implementation comprises the equal hardware module throughout all derivatives of this TOE which then is blocked to the different memory sizes available to the user.
+Also the diversification of the various interface options is realized by means of blocking only.
+Therefore, the implemented interface components are equal throughout all derivatives of this TOE.